LetPritom/contest-hub-client/README.md

 Express.js + MongoDB

-Stripe for payments
+# Stripe for payments

 DaisyUI for UI components + and so many npm packages

-🔒 Route Protection :
+# Route Protection :
-creator page and admin page added multi layer Production
+# creator page and admin page added multi layer Production

-#Responsive Responsive Design Works smoothly across desktop, tablet, and mobile
+# Responsive Responsive Design Works smoothly across desktop, tablet, and mobile

-#Alert For Using Toastify Toast Alerts - Feedback for Login/Loguot actions
+# Alert For Using Toastify Toast Alerts - Feedback for Login/Loguot actions

-#Dynamic Routing Dynamic Routing - /details/:id routes with fallback handling and many other thinkgs and query is also fetching data
+# Dynamic Routing Dynamic Routing -
+ /details/:id routes with fallback handling and many other thinkgs and query is also fetching data

+# Projects Highlight

 Project Highlights (For Recruiters)
 Full-stack MERN project with clean architecture